ClinicalGenomicsGBG/wgs_somatic/README.md

 - The pipeline will use the first three parts seperated by `_` to generate the output files
   - e.g, `DNA123456_250101_CHIPCHIP_S12_R{1|2}_001.fastq.gz` becomes `DNA123456_250101_CHIPCHIP`
 - The FASTQ filenames cannot contain non-ASCII characters (å, ä, ö, etc.)

+### Running only part of the pipeline

+By defining which result files you want in the [result_files_config.yaml](configs/result_files_config.yaml), wgs-somatic will only run the rules required for that output.
+For example, if you remove all lines except for `- "{tumor}/realign/{tumorid}_REALIGNED.bam"` it will only run the mapping (and realignment) of the tumor fastq.

 ## Automatic start of pipeline